 of Stay)

-NOTE: The D value in the cost effectiveness/ formula must take into account the expected phase in and phase out of unduplicated recipients throughout each waiver year in order to reasonably estimate the per capita cost of waiver services.
+NOTE: The D value in the cost effectiveness/neutrality formula must take into account the expected phase in and phase out of unduplicated recipients throughout each waiver year in order to reasonably estimate the per capita cost of waiver services.

-3. D'Value.--
+3. D'Value.--The D' value must equal the estimated annual average per capita Medicaid cost for all services other than waiver services that are provided to individuals in the waiver program including expanded EPSDT services and institutional costs when a person leaves the waiver for institutionalization and returns to the waiver in the same waiver year.
+If you include a waiver service that is also covered under the State plan and define the service identically except for utilization limits, the State plan services, up to the imposed limit, would be included under D'.
+The

 4-460 Rev. 70